Qatar to comply with new U.S. airline security measures: minister

 The UAE, Saudi Arabia, Bahrain and Egypt cut ties with Qatar, forcing Qatar Airways to fly longer, more expensive routes over Iran.
 The four countries accuse Qatar of supporting terrorism and have made various demands on Doha.
 Qatar denies the allegations.

-On Friday, top ICAO officials will brief the agency's governing council on "operational and technical issues affecting the safety and efficiency of air traffic in the Middle East region," said agency spokesman William Raillant-Clark by email.
+On Friday, top ICAO officials briefed members of the agency's governing council on the safety and efficiency of air traffic in the Middle East region.
+During the briefing, which was closed to media and the public, members were told that the diplomatic rift did not cause serious safety concerns because aircraft operated by non-Qatar carriers could still fly to Doha, two sources familiar with the matter said.

-The briefing, which is closed to the public and media, follows discussions with Qatar and its neighboring countries, Raillant-Clark said.
+Nevertheless, while no decision was reached at the briefing, ICAO will still hold future talks to discuss new contingency routes for Qatar Airways, said the sources, who spoke on condition of anonymity because the meeting was confidential.

 Representatives of the UAE and Saudi Arabia could not be reached for comment on Friday.